jwalton/node-amqp-connection-manager/README.md

 you never touch that stuff again.

 amqp-connection-manager will reconnect to a new broker whenever the broker it is currently connected to dies.
-When you ask amqp-connection-manager for a channel, you specify a `setup` function to run; the setup function will be run every time amqp-connection-manager reconnects.
+When you ask amqp-connection-manager for a channel, you specify one or more `setup` functions to run; the setup functions will be run every time amqp-connection-manager reconnects, to make sure your channel and broker are in a sane state.

+Before we get into an example, note this example is written using Promises, however much like amqplib, any function which returns a Promise will also accept a callback as an optional parameter.

-For example:
+Here's the example:

     var amqp = require('amqp-connection-manager');

+    // Create a new connection manager
     var connection = amqp.connect(['amqp://localhost'], {json: true});

+    // Ask the connection manager for a ChannelWrapper.
+Specify a setup function to run every time we reconnect
+    // to the broker.
     var channelWrapper = connection.createChannel({
         setup: function(channel) {
             // `channel` here is a regular amqplib `ConfirmChannel`.